New Zealand and the Pacific

 Shaping migration

-Rates of immigration rose and fell as government policy was liberalised then tightened and New Zealand’s economy thrived then shrank.
-The government briefly trialled visa-free status for Fijians, Samoans and Tongans in late 1986 and early 1987, then backtracked when more arrived than expected.
-From the later 1980s the shrinking of New Zealand’s manufacturing sector substantially reduced the number of unskilled and semi-skilled jobs available.
-Between 1991 and 1993 more Samoans and Tongans left New Zealand than arrived.
+Rates of immigration rose and fell as government policy was liberalised then tightened, and New Zealand’s economy expanded then shrank.
+The government trialled visa-free status for Fijians, Samoans and Tongans in late 1986 and early 1987, but quickly backtracked when more people arrived than were expected.
+The shrinking of New Zealand’s manufacturing sector from the late 1980s substantially reduced the number of unskilled and semi-skilled jobs available.
+Between 1991 and 1993, more Samoans and Tongans left New Zealand than arrived.

 Colonisation and trade in the Pacific

-Although New Zealand was originally settled by Polynesian migrants (the ancestors of Māori) around 1250–1300, links with Polynesia were subsequently lost until European vessels renewed those connections in the 17th and 18th centuries.
+Although New Zealand was originally settled by Polynesian migrants (the ancestors of Māori) around 1250–1300 CE, links with Polynesia were subsequently lost until European vessels renewed these connections in the 18th century.

 Selling bird poo

 In 1861, 16 Cook Islanders dug up the first load of guano from Starbuck Island in Kiribati (the Gilbert Islands), loading it into the Coral Queen to bring to New Zealand.
 The 40-tonne cargo sold well and was effective as fertiliser.
 The bird-droppings trade flourished.
-By the late 1860s there were a number of vessels bringing hundreds of tonnes of Pacific guano to the New Zealand market.
+By the late 1860s a number of vessels brought hundreds of tonnes of Pacific guano to the New Zealand market each year.

 Exports and imports